Skip to content

 http_latency_count Number of service request time delays int

-http_latency_sum Total service request time delay int
+http_latency_sum Total of service request time delays int

 http_requests_total Total number of HTTP requests int